 How to become or get an analytics engineer

 The interest in analytics engineering grows in leaps and bounds.
 At the same time, the resources and certifications needed to gain knowledge in the field don’t keep up with the pace of the role’s popularity.
-Here are a few ways to become or transition to an analytics engineer given you are familiar with SQL, Python, GitHub, and other essential things to work with data.
-As often happens with new roles, there are pioneers who learn things through trial and error and then share their knowledge.
-There are a bunch of self-learners who might have been doing analytics engineering tasks for years without even knowing it.
+Here are a few ways to become or transition to an analytics engineer given you are familiar with SQL, Python, GitHub, and other essential things to work with data.- The dbt community offers a couple of free self-learning courses as well as paid ones for enterprise customers.

 For the companies that want to expand their data teams with this new role, there are two scenarios available.